ArEnSc/Production-RWKV/README.md

 # Production-RWKV

-RWKV is a Sequence to Sequence Model (Recurrent Nueral Network (RNN)) that performs Language Model (LM).
+RWKV is a Sequence to Sequence Model that takes the best features of GPT and (Recurrent Nueral Network (RNN)) that performs Language Model (LM).
 That is used to generate tex Auto Regressively (AR).
 It has Transformer Level Performance without the quadratic attention mechanism.

 More from the Research and Development Repository: